raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">

 The Astro Pi Replay tool works by replaying a set of old pictures taken on the ISS.
-When your code asks to take a picture, instead of accessing some camera hardware, the library selects a picture to replay and pretends that it has just been captured 'live'.
+When your code goes to take a picture, instead of accessing some camera hardware, the library selects a picture to replay and acts as if it has just been captured 'live'.

 ![Screenshot of the 'Run' menu in Thonny, with 'Astro-Pi-Replay' highlighted in the menu.](images/use_replay.png){: width="50%"}

 **How to use the Astro Pi Replay plug-in**